-Listed below are the projects that are offered through the Museums and Collections Projects Program this year.
-New projects will also be added to the list during the year.
-To view the projects available with a specific cultural collection, click on that collection link.
-Each project has a position description (PD) that provides further information – to view a PD, click on the link after the project description.
-If you are interested in any of these project opportunities, please complete the Expression of Interest form (PDF / Doc) and return via email with a copy of your current CV.
+Listed below are the projects that are offered through the Museums and Collections Projects Program.
+New projects are added to the list during the year.
+To view available projects with a specific museum or collection, click on the collection link.
+Each project has a position description (PD) that provides further details – to view a PD, click on the link.

 For more information contact: